FelixKrueger/Bismark/Docs/FAQ.md

 Other organisms, such as plants, may display elevated and different levels of methylation in non-CG context, so judging the conversion efficiency in this way may not be possible.

-**Look for lowest methylation genome-wide elsewhere** , else some people look at reads from the MT, or within CpG islands.
+**Look for lowest methylation genome-wide elsewhere**

+It may also be possible to look at more specific regions of the genome to find the lowest methylation possible.
+This could be CpG islands (which tend be be lowly methylated even in CpG context), the mitochondria (chrMT/chrM), or in plants reads aligned to the chloroplast sequence (which should not be methylated either).
+Whether mitochondria can be regarded as completely unmethylated or displaying some forms of methylation is probably still debatable...
+On top of this there could be tertiary structures or other conversion artefacts preventing some residues from getting bisulfite converted, as has been nicely demonstrated for the [methylation of mitochondria](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5671948/).

 **Spike-in controls**

-Finally regarding the methylation state, I think that for mammalian systems your recommendation could be useful, but for plants systems not so much, because of they CHH and CHG potential methylation.
-Maybe I can use the chloroplast genome and map the reads. (chloroplast DNA doesn't get methylated)

-Or even just oligoes with known conversion state

-**One thing to add regarding spike-ins:**
+Some experimentalists choose to add spike-in controls into their experiment to measure the rate of (non-)conversion in their experiment.
+This may include unmethylated (e.g. Lambda, phiX, M13) or methylated controls (e.g. in-vitro methylated pUC19), or even oligonucleotides with known methylation states.

+These spike-in controls do normally not align to any other genome, so one can index a spike-in genome and run a separate alignment to the spike-in genome in addition to the alignment against your genome of interest (without having to worry about cross-mapping artefacts).

-Instead of running two consecutive rounds of alignments, one to the genome of interest and then second one against the spike-in sequence, another possibility would be to include the spike-in sequence (e.g. lambda, phiX, M13 etc...) as an additional 'chromosome' to the genome of interest, and then carry our the genome indexing once more.
-In this way you should be able to get both alignments and conversion rates in a single step.
+Instead of running two consecutive rounds of alignments, one to the genome of interest and then second one against the spike-in sequence, another possibility would be to include the spike-in sequence as an additional 'chromosome' to the genome of interest, and then carry our the genome indexing once more.
+In this way you should be able to get both genomic alignments and conversion rates in a single step.

-This is not to say that the spike-ins will be a useful control, almost more often than not the spike-ins seem to behave in a slightly weird way, e.g. the conversion efficiencies appear to be worse than what one sees for methylation in non-CG context of the genome of interest.
-This could have to do with tertiary structures or other conversion artefacts, as has been nicely demonstrated for the [methylation of mitochondria](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5671948/).
+This is not to say that the spike-in sequences will always be a useful control, almost more often than not the spike-ins seem to behave in a slightly weird way, e.g. the conversion efficiencies appear to be (slighlty) worse than what one sees for methylation in non-CG context of the genome of interest.
+In the end, one can often only take the values of the spike-in controls with a pinch of salt, acknowledge them - and move on regardless :)

 ============